dtorresxp/odoo-guides/en-uk/en-uk-guides-menu.md

 # _&#x03C8;Code_ Project objectives

-Welcome to the _**&#x03C8;Code**_ project, intended to assist you on Odoo's support, daily use, training & certification.
+Welcome to the _**&#x03C8;Code**_ project!

+We intend this guides to assist you on Odoo's support, daily use, training & certification.

 We created a simple pseudo language named _**&#x03C8;Code**_ to help people to work as soon as possible, based in a "what-where" technique of knowledgewere.
 Our idea is to mix the new video training style with something lighter than the big manuals, but recovering all indexing, searching and efficiency capabilities of the traditional training.
 Our goal is to get the very best of both worlds, privileging "along with" over "instead off".

 It is a community effort designed to close the gap between Odoo gurus and rookies.
 In spite of the very demanding effort Odoo has been doing in recent years documenting their system, we think the amount of development and yearly arrival of new versions (not to mention the increasing number of localizations) requires an out of the box approach.

 We think videos are a nice but very inefficient way of training.
 Without forcing _millenials_, we really hope _centenials_ start reading again... as previous generations did for a very long time.
 Until somebody gives us a Matrix-like interface, that allows us to learn anything in a couple of seconds, we need a faster way to locate the right procedure and solve issues.

 We truly believe a partner's success in the long run depends on the speed to which they can move their info from where it is, to where it's needed.

 As _Euclides_ did about 2,300 years ago, we don't produce videos but select the best ones and redacted their _**&#x03C8;Code**_ in form of procedural _guides_.
 As a bonus, our guides are bound with the exact start and end time in the video.

 We want to respect the originator rights.
 So, all our video links include the original creator name and address, honoring the _fair play_.

 We'll receive, acknowledge, verify and be very grateful for any Odoo guide you send us.
 We'll include it here, in order to support our Odoo community as best as we can.

-To start this project, we began with new features and enhancement guides about the new version Odoo 13, but as we receive more guides, we'll incorporate another Odoo versions.
+To start this project, we began with new features and enhancement guides about the new version Odoo 13, but as we get more guides, we'll incorporate another Odoo versions.

 We'll be glad to hear from you and receive your collaborations.

 Kind regards,
 The _**&#x03C8;Code**_ team.

 <br>